MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-define-a-domain-specific-language.md

 # How to Define a Domain-Specific Language
 To define a domain-specific language (DSL), you create a Visual Studio solution from a template.
 The key part of the solution is the DSL Definition diagram, which is stored in DslDefinition.dsl.
 The DSL Definition defines the classes and shapes of the DSL.
 After you modify and adding to these elements, you can add program code to customize the DSL in more detail.

-If you are new to DSLs, we recommend that you work through the **DSL Tools Lab**, which you can find in this site: [Visualizaton and Modeling SDK](http://go.microsoft.com/fwlink/?LinkID=186128)
+If you are new to DSLs, we recommend that you work through the **DSL Tools Lab**, which you can find in this site: [Visualization and Modeling SDK](http://go.microsoft.com/fwlink/?LinkID=186128)

 ## <a name="templates"></a> Selecting a Template Solution